XrXr/xrxr.github.io/content/post/write-barrier.md

 > In general, inserting WBs correctly is a difficult and time-consuming task because WB-related bugs cause critical issues and it is difficult to debug them.

-Indeed, write barriers bugs can be very elusive.
+Indeed, write barrier bugs can be very elusive.
 I certainly don't put it past myself to accidentally introduce one.
 They are hard to spot by testing.
 To illustrate, try removing or changing lines that start with `GC` in the reproducer -- a lot of the time the program doesn't crash and appears to work correctly.

 I'm going to suggest some ways that can make forgetting to insert and/or accidentally removing write barriers more difficult.